 I previously taught sixth grade at Jewel Middle School, then at Herget Middle School after it was built.
 While in West Aurora, I taught regular and gifted sections of Reading, Language Arts, and Math as well as Social Studies.
 I also worked with IMSA Fusion, a program for gifted students focusing on math and science explorations using shared inquiry.

-On a personal note, my husband Adam and I have lived in Geneva for thirteen years.
-Our children, Evelyn (in 7th grade) and Tobias (in 4th grade), bring a great deal to our lives, including hugs, entertainment, and never-ending adventure.
+On a personal note, my husband Adam and I have lived in Geneva for fourteen years.
+Our children, Evelyn (in 8th grade at GMSS) and Tobias (in 5th grade at HSS), bring a great deal to our lives, including hugs, entertainment, and never-ending adventure.
 Before deciding to go back into the classroom, I spent four years on a leave from teaching in order to spend more time with them.
 I thoroughly enjoyed this valuable time with Evelyn and Toby, and I also had the opportunity to volunteer and serve on the PTO Board at Harrison Street School.
 Our family has two dogs, who are sisters we rescued together, Joy and McKinley.
 In addition to family and teaching, my passions include photography, reading, running, and exploring.
 In 2016, I felt the tug to return to the classroom, and I am thrilled this decision led me to the wonderful community of Western Avenue School!
 I look forward to another fantastic year with the scholars of A/E!